wazuh/wazuh-documentation/source/learning-wazuh/rdp-brute-force.rst

 Detect an RDP brute force attack
 ================================

 Here you will wage a small RDP brute force attack against your Windows Agent instance.

-You will see how Wazuh detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures are seen.
+You will see how **Wazuh** detects and alerts on each login failure, and how a higher severity alert is produced when enough login failures are seen.

 Lastly you will take a closer look at the decoders and rules involved in the detection of your "attack".

 Perform the attack
 ------------------

-Using a Windows Remote Desktop client, attempt to log in as user "george" to the Elastic IP assigned to your Windows Agent instance six times in a fairly small time window.
+Using a Windows Remote Desktop client, attempt to log in as user "*george*" to your Windows Agent instance eight times in a fairly small time window.

 See the resulting alerts in Kibana
 ----------------------------------

-1. Search Kibana for "george".
+1. Search Kibana for "*george*".

 2. Select the following fields for display: